posita/dyce/docs/translations.md

 ```

 We make some preliminary checks that guard access to our recursive implementation so that it can be a little cleaner.
-We also set up a ``#!python dict`` to keep track of results we‘ve already computed.
+We also set up a ``#!python dict`` to cache results we‘ve already computed.
 For example, we might compute a case where we lose a die, then our opposition loses a die.
 We arrive at a similar case where our opposition loses a die, then we lose a die.
-Both cases are similar from that point on.
+Both cases would be identical from that point on.
-We’ll keep track of those, so we don’t have to recompute them.
+We’ll detect this redundancy and avoid recomputing identical sub-trees.

 ``` python linenums="13"
   def _resolve(us: int, them: int) -> H: